 Q2: Which test is more challenging: the SAT or the ACT?

-A: This is subjective and depends on the individual test taker’s strengths and weaknesses.
+A: The difference between sat and act in terms of difficulty is subjective and depends on the individual test taker’s strengths and weaknesses.
 Some find the ACT’s time limit and pacing to be more challenging, while others may struggle with the SAT’s more complex reading passages.

 Q3: Can you use a calculator on both the SAT and ACT?